 Every medical student has to go through residency matching.
 This long, stressful process has brought many medical students to tears and even ended some careers.

 Knowing your potential school’s matching rate can tell you what residency programs think of their school and curriculum.
-If the rate is low, this could raise a red flag about the school’s ability to translate classroom teaching to a clinical setting.
+Low rates could raise a red flag about the school’s ability to translate classroom teaching to a clinical setting.

 A high residency match rate is a great sign that the school is well-respected and can market its students as smart and dependable.
 You’ll need this support when it comes time for your matching.